pwaring/notes/programming/c.md

  * Variables no longer have to be declared before code, e.g. `for (int i = 0; i < 9, i++)`.
  * Support for variable length arrays, e.g. `int a[b][c]`.

+## Cygwin

+C programs compiled under Cygwin will depend on `cygwin1.dll`, regardless of whether any POSIX functions are used.
+You can distribute this DLL alongside your program, but if you do your source code must be made available.

+To avoid having to release your source code, you need to remove any POSIX function calls (e.g. `fork`), compile using MinGW and then use `cygcheck` to ensure that your software no longer links against the `cygwin1.dll`.
+Or you can pay RedHat lots of money for an opt-out on releasing your code.

 ## Embedded C

  * Declaring a variable as `const` will cause it to be stored in the program